Evaluating the Meta-Analysis Global Group in Chronic (MAGGIC) Heart Failure Risk Score

 - A Master's degree in Statistics (or similar) and a degree in a clinical field.

-- Expertise in systematic reviews, meta-analysis, prediction modelling, large data analysis, and simulation, supported by a strong computational skill set.
+- Expertise in prediction modelling research, big data analysis, and simulation, supported by a strong computational skill set.